-BlackRock Bitcoin ETF Breaks Volume Record as Bitcoin Rallies to $64K Before Plunging
+Bitcoin ETFs Break Volume Record Led by BlackRock Amid Wild Crypto Price Action

 Net inflows into U.S.-listed spot bitcoin ETFs accelerated this week, with BlackRock's IBIT pulling in $520 million in fresh funds on Tuesday, BitMEX Research data shows.

-- BlackRock's bitcoin ETF has traded nearly $3 billion Wednesday, twice as much as its previous volume record, with other new bitcoin ETFs also attracting heavy trading.
+- BlackRock's bitcoin ETF has traded $3.3 billion Wednesday, twice as much as its previous volume record.
+The new spot bitcoin ETFs combined with other new bitcoin ETFs also attracting heavy trading.

 - "These numbers are absurd," ETF analyst Eric Balchunas noted.

-- The frenzy in ETF trading happened as bitcoin surged to $64,000 during the day then quickly fell off to $60,000.
+- The frenzy in ETF trading happened as bitcoin surged to $64,000 during the day and then quickly fell to $60,000.

-U.S. spot bitcoin (BTC) exchange-traded funds (ETF) experienced another massive trading session Wednesday with BlackRock's bitcoin ETF (IBIT) breaking its volume record for the third consecutive day.
+U.S. spot bitcoin (BTC) exchange-traded funds (ETF) experienced another massive trading session Wednesday as bitcoin's price surged to $64,000 and then quickly tumbled.

-Nearly 87 million of IBIT shares worth roughly $3 billion changed hands during the day as of 3:20 p.m.
-Eastern time, with almost an hour left before market close, Nasdaq data shows.
-This is twice as much as Tuesday's all-time best of $1.35 billion, which toppled Monday's record of $1.3 billion.
+BlackRock's bitcoin ETF (IBIT) broke its volume record for the third consecutive day, with over 96 million shares - worth roughly $3.3 billion - changing hands during the day, Nasdaq data shows.
+This is more than twice as much as Tuesday's all-time best of $1.35 billion, which toppled Monday's record of $1.3 billion.

+The ten spot BTC ETFs altogether booked $7.7 billion in trading volume, smashing the previous record of $4.7 billion from their first trading day on Jan.
+11, according to data shared on X by James Seyffart, ETF analyst at Bloomberg Intelligence.
+Grayscale's GBTC and Fidelity's FBTC both surpassed the $1 billion mark.

 Halfway into the trading session, IBIT was the fourth most traded ETF in the U.S., and three other new spot bitcoin ETFs were in the top 20, Eric Balchunas, senior ETF analyst at Bloomberg Intelligence, noted earlier during the day.

-Note: UPDATE (Feb.
-28, 22:25 UTC): Updates ETF trading volume figures at market closing.